faebeee/servicecontainer/README.md

 Therefore we need to create a new `Builder` instance like this

-    let Builder = require('@faebeee/service-container');
+    let Builder = require('@faebeee/service-container').Builder;

     let builder = new Builder(
       require('./Config/Services.json'),
-      __dirname+"/services"
+      __dirname+"/Config/"
     );

 The first argument is a json object that stores all your service configuration.
+The second one is the path pointing to the configuration folder.
+This is used to fetch your services.
 You can also pass a json object directly

     let builder = new Builder(